Professor Florian Stoeckel

 I am the Principal Investigator of several projects.
 One line of my research deals with fake news, AI and solutions to the problem of misinformation on social media (www.citizen-online.org, funded by the British Academy).
 Since January 2023, I am also leading a Work Package of the Horizon and UKRI funded project PushBackLash where my work focuses on attitudes towards gender equality and diversity.
 My work revolving around AI and politics is summarised here.

 Research group links

-Public Opinion, Political Psychology, Comparative Politics with a focus on Europe, European Integration, Quantitative Methods and Experiments
+Public Opinion, Political Psychology, Politics and AI, Misinformation, Quantitative Methods and Experiments

 - POL1020 - Politics in Europe